-Dai et al. [51] proposed the transfer kernel common spatial patterns (TKCSP) method, which integrates kernel common spatial patterns (KCSP) [52] and transfer kernel learning (TKL) [53] for EEG trial spatial filtering in cross-subject MI classification.
+Dai et al. [51] proposed the transfer kernel CSPs (TKCSPs) method, which integrates kernel CSPs (KCSPs) [52] and transfer kernel learning (TKL) [53] for EEG trial spatial filtering in cross-subject MI classification.
 It first computes a domain-invariant kernel by TKL and then uses it in the KCSP approach, which further finds the components with the largest energy difference between two classes.
 Note that TL was used in EEG signal processing (spatial filtering) instead of classification.